liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. a plume of smoke; plumes of smoke
 1. I'll see to it
 1. after all these, I realize that you no longer have to prove yourself so much to people
-1. something is taking place; something is happening
 1. stay afloat; keep afloat
 1. make a living; make a fortune
 1. happiness quotient; intelligence quotient; emotional quotient